 Deployment Sequence:

-2. Add PermissionSet components with specific functional access for specialized roles
+- Add PermissionSet components with specific functional access for specialised roles

-Permission deployment complexity increases significantly in organizations with complex role hierarchies or frequent organizational changes.
+Permission deployment complexity increases significantly in organisations with complex role hierarchies or frequent organisational changes.
 Permission sets that reference custom objects or applications must be deployed in the correct sequence to avoid reference errors, while permission groups require careful management to prevent unintended privilege combinations.

-• Common Failure Modes: Permission sets reference custom objects or fields that don't exist in the target environment.
+- Common Failure Modes: Permission sets reference custom objects or fields that do not exist in the target environment.
 Profile deployments overwrite manually configured permissions without a proper backup.
 PermissionSetGroup assignments create unintended privilege escalation through group membership.
 Permission changes conflict with existing sharing rules, creating access inconsistencies.

 These failure modes often manifest as deployment errors during the deployment process, but can also create subtle security issues that only become apparent during security audits or incident investigations.
 Understanding these patterns helps deployment teams implement validation procedures that catch permission-related issues before they affect production environments.